 Making homemade chocolate truffles couldn’t be easier and after watching the video tutorial below, you’ll agree with excitement!
 They come together faster then even homemade peanut butter eggs.
 Homemade truffles are the perfect quick & easy treat for holidays and I’m right here to guide you along.
 Ditch the boxed chocolates!

 Chocolate truffles are a deeply indulgent chocolate treat made from chocolate and cream.
 They’re essentially balls of chocolate ganache.
 And great news: they sound so much fancier than they are to make!

 Chocolate and heavy cream are the only ingredients in homemade chocolate truffles.
 However, I add 2 extra ingredients for texture and flavor.
 These extras will turn your regular truffles into the BEST CHOCOLATE TRUFFLES.
 And after writing an entire cookbook on truffles and candy recipes, I know that’s a fact!

-- Chocolate: 8 ounces of pure chocolate is the base of chocolate truffles.
+- Chocolate: 8 ounces of quality chocolate is the base of chocolate truffles.
 Do not use chocolate chips because they will not melt into truffle consistency.
-Pure chocolate is sold in 4 ounce bars in the baking aisle.
+Chocolate chips are great for recipes like chocolate chip cookies where we want the chips to stay mostly intact, but here want to reach for quality chocolate bars which are sold as 4 ounce bars in the baking aisle.
 Use milk chocolate for sweeter truffles or semi-sweet/dark chocolate for extra rich truffles.
 If using milk chocolate, reduce the cream to 1/2 cup as milk chocolate is much softer than dark chocolate.

 - Heavy Cream: Heavy cream or heavy whipping cream is also a base ingredient.
 Do not use half-and-half or any other liquid because the truffles won’t set up properly.
 See recipe note for a non-dairy alternative.